o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/how-to-delete-deployments.md

 description: ' Delete &cloud; deployments and their resources from your project. '
 title: Deleting &cloud; Deployments and Their Resources
 ---
-# Deleting Cloud Canvas Deployments and Their Resources<a name="cloud-canvas-how-to-delete-deployments"></a>
+# Deleting Cloud Canvas Deployments and Their Resources {#cloud-canvas-how-to-delete-deployments}

 To remove Cloud Canvas functionality from your Lumberyard project and the AWS resources related to it, you can use **Cloud Canvas Resource Manager** or the Cloud Canvas command line\.